Creating Workspot Templates for GCP

 • Type the following command – googet installed

-• If you see an error that Powershell is unable to identify Googet command-let then probably the guest environment is not installed.
-In this case you should first Install Guest Environment.
+• If you see an error that PowerShell is unable to identify the Googet command, then probably the guest environment is not installed.
+In this case, you should first install the Guest Environment, as shown below.

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12